Cathedral of Saints Peter and Paul (Providence, Rhode Island): Notable Masses

 The cathedral's first funeral Mass was held on June 16, 1886, before the structure was even completed.
 Providence's Bishop Thomas Francis Hendricken had been instrumental in raising support and funds for the cathedral's construction, even as his own health was failing.
 Hendricken died before he could see the project to completion.

 On September 8, 1947, Knut Ansgar Nelson, a Benedictine monk from Portsmouth Priory who had been named the coadjutor Vicar Apostolic of Sweden, was consecrated as a bishop by Amleto Giovanni Cicognani, Apostolic Delegate to the United States.

 On September 17, 2001, a memorial Mass was celebrated for Rhode Island native David Angell and his wife Lynn Edwards Angell who were passengers on American Airlines Flight 11 when it was flown into the North Tower of the World Trade Center on September 11, 2001.
 David Angell was a television writer and producer best known for his work on Cheers, Wings and Frasier.
 The Mass was celebrated by his older brother, the Most Rev. Kenneth Angell, Bishop of Burlington, VT.

 A funeral Mass for former Providence mayor Buddy Cianci was held the morning of February 8, 2016, presided over by Roman Catholic Bishop Thomas Joseph Tobin.

+A funeral Mass for former Judge Frank Caprio was held the morning of August 29th, 2025 presided over by Roman Catholic Bishop Richard Henning.

 Interior

-The cathedral's interior is decorated in a Gothic revival style and bears close resemblance to Holy Name Cathedral, the seat of the Archdiocese of Chicago.
+The cathedral's interior is decorated in a Gothic Revival style and bears close resemblance to Holy Name Cathedral, the seat of the Archdiocese of Chicago.
 The brownstone exterior is remarkably similar to the original Cathedral of St. Joseph in Hartford, CT, finished in 1889 (which burned in 1956).
 Famed 19th century church architect.
 Patrick Keely designed all three buildings [along with hundreds of others throughout the United States and Canada).

 The tabernacle was cast in bronze by X. Corberro and Sons of Barcelona, Spain.
 The small finial ornament atop the tabernacle took some 58 hours to complete.
 The main altar is built of Verde Issoire, a green marble quarried in the French Alps.
 Green marble serves as decorative wainscoting along the walls and comprises the interior columns along the nave.
 The nave and transepts are capped by a ceiling of gothic vaulting and ribs of carved wood with the areas between the ribs painted in various scenes.
 Stained glass windows feature scenes from both the New and Old Testaments and are fashioned from antique Munich Glass as are the west rose window, east rose window and great circular window.
 The windows were created in the studios of the Tyrolese Art Glass Company of Innsbruck, Austria.
 A large granite sarcophagus rests in the west transept, containing the remains of Bishop Thomas Francis Hendricken, first Bishop of Providence.